schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Battling

-A library assistant knots a grappling at a illustrative lounge.
+A library assistant knots a grappling at an illustrative lounge.

 ## Knocking